How To Change A Belly Button Piercing

 - Sanitize your new jewelry.
+Cleaning your belly button jewelry regularly should always be at the front of your mind.
 One popular method of doing this is to soak the belly button ring in rubbing alcohol (make sure you wipe off the alcohol and let the jewelry dry before inserting it).
 This can be effective, but note it can ruin your jewelry that is acrylic or features any gems.
 If that’s the case for your new belly button ring, then use the same kind of antibacterial soap you used to wash your hands.

 - Remove your original jewelry.
 After removing the ball from it, it should slide out fairly easily.
 If it doesn’t, it might be a sign that the piercing has not finished healing or has healed improperly.

 - Slide in your new belly button ring.
 Close the ring with a ball or any other closure it has, if any (some are simply curved and should sit in place without anything holding them in).